saytosid/saytosid.github.io/_posts/2017-09-6-ubuntuUSB.md

 ---
 layout: post
-title: Install Ubuntu on USB flash drive on mac bootable on any machine (Full install not live usb)
+title: Carry your Linux around in a USB, boot it on Mac or PC.
+(The missing tutorial)
 published: true
 read_time: 5m
 excerpt: Create portable Linux on a USB bootable on Mac and PC.
+Full working method, clearly described.
 tags:
+	- pendrivelinux
+	- pendrive linux
+	- ubuntu usb
+	- mac linux
+	- mac dual boot
+	- ubuntu flash drive
+	- refind
 ---

 #### The Need